ak-gupta/nbaspa/docs/usage.rst

 loader is built on excellent work by `swar <https://github.com/swar/nba_api>`_ and `seemethere <https://github.com/seemethere/nba_py/>`_.

-Each endpoint has an associated class (see :doc:`the data subpackage API reference <api/modules>`_).
+Each endpoint has an associated class (see :doc:`the API reference <api/nbaspa.data.endpoints>` for a complete list).
 Let's focus on :py:class:`nbaspa.data.endpoints.boxscore.BoxScoreTraditional`.
 First, we need to initialize the class:

 .. code-block:: python